 Fighting poverty and ocean plastic.
 Together

-8 metric tons.
+8 million metric tons.
 That’s how much plastic waste enters the Earth’s oceans every year, damaging the world’s ecosystems.

 Back in 2018, SC Johnson and Plastic Bank joined forces.
 Through our global partnership, we’re working to help keep plastic out of the seas, while combating poverty at the same time.
 Together, we continued to make real progress throughout 2020.